totiffany/totiffany.github.io/_posts/2018-03-29-5-Highlights-From-March.md

 ---
 ![san-francisco-victorian.jpg]({{site.baseurl}}/img/san-francisco-victorian.jpg)

 The sun finally came back out this week!
-San Francisco winters aren’t bad, but we do tend to get some rain every year, and March was full. of. rain.
 I normally love rainy weather.
 It feels cozy and is a nice excuse for my homebody self to stay indoors to read or do some baking.
 But after several days of being stuck inside I was starting to get a little stir crazy.
+There was so much rain this month.
 I finally bought one of those [funny looking stroller covers](https://www.amazon.com/gp/product/B003N64Z7W/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B003N64Z7W&linkCode=as2&tag=redletterda04-20&linkId=71d721691058dd47edc95c5eaa58407c) so Hazel and I could still go on walks, and of course by the time it arrived the weather improved.

 On the rare days it wasn't raining we did manage to see a few fun things in the city this month.
 Here's what we've been up to.